tmo17/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***

-* Due to technical difficulties
+Please see Carlos Ponce's repo for code stored used here.
+Due to technical difficulties with my pi, Carlos and I executed on his Pi.
+This was brought up and confirmed with Alexandra.

 ### Part D
 ### The One True ColorNet